-Do not adjust the steering wheel tilt/ telescopic position while driving.
+- Do not adjust the steering wheel tilt/telescopic position while driving.
+This may cause loss of vehicle control and result in personal injury. - If the lever cannot be raised to the fixed position, adjust the steering wheel again.
+It is dangerous to drive without locking the steering wheel.
 This may cause loss of vehicle control and result in personal injury.

+1. Adjust the seat position.
+Refer to

+"Front seats" #1-2.

-- 1. Adjust the seat position.
-Refer to "Front seats" @1-2. - 2.
-Pull the tilt/telescopic lock lever down. - 3.
+- 2. Pull the tilt/telescopic lock lever down. - 3.
 Move the steering wheel to the desired level. - 4.
 Pull the lever up to lock the steering wheel in place. - 5.
 Make sure that the steering wheel is securely locked by moving it up and down, and forward and backward.